1 UNF Drive

 Building 1, Room 2200

 Jacksonville, FL 32224

 Fax: (904) 620-2668

 The Environmental Center at the University of North Florida seeks to stimulate the creation of multidisciplinary research projects related to the environment.
-To achieve this goal, the Environmental Center is leveraging its River Branch endowment to provide funding to faculty in the form of Seed Grants.
 The grants offered to faculty are intended to “seed” environmentally related research that subsequently results in the preparation and submission of a proposal to an external funding agency that is submitted through the Environmental Center.
 In addition, the Environmental Center especially hopes to inspire effective collaboration between faculty members and students in diverse disciplines.
 The Seed Grants are competitively awarded to the most meritorious proposals.

 Determining Gopher Tortoise Burrow Occupancy Using a Robotic Camera 2010

 Voices from the Stream: An Environmental History of the St. Johns River 2009